OnionIoT/Onion-Docs/Omega2/Projects/intro/getting-started.md

 * Properly connecting the Omega to a Dock and providing power
 * Learning your Omega's unique name (it's just `Omega-` and the four bolded hex digits on the Omega's cover)
 * Connecting the Omega to your WiFi network
-* Update the Omega to the latest firmware
+* Updating the Omega to the latest firmware

 Then you'll be ready to start on the projects!